 If you are very breathless you can have oxygen tanks brought to you at home.

 You can also get oxygen for when you are away on holiday or travelling.

 More information about coping with breathlessness

-There are treatments that can help you to breathe more easily and there are things you can do to help yourself.
+There are some treatments that can help you to breathe more easily and things you can do to help yourself.